enjimeer/CUDA-10.2-Installation-Guide-for-Ubuntu-20.04/README.md

-# CUDA 10.2 Installation Guide
+# CUDA 10.2 & cuDNN 7.6.5 Installation Guide

-This repository contains the guide for installing CUDA 10.2 for Ubuntu 20.04 LTS.
+This repository contains the guide for installing CUDA 10.2 and cuDNN 7.6.5 for Ubuntu 20.04 LTS.
-For more information, please see the [official CUDA Toolkit Installation Guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#system-requirements) by Nvidia

 ## Requirements